 And what about the endless backyard with a gazebo and a pool?

-Every minute and every penny, but so far… you have nothing to show for it.
+Every minute and every penny you have but so far… you have nothing to show for it.

-The entrepreneurs life is anything but easy.
-You’ve tried a dozen things but none of them have worked.
-Your family is frustrated… borderline angry.
+The entrepreneur's life is anything but easy.
+You’ve tried a dozen things, but none of them have worked.
+Your family is frustrated and borderline angry.
 Your friends are probably talking behind your back… secretly hoping you fail.

 They’d sooner buy a new BBQ before spending time or money on their own future.
 Investing in a course to learn a new skill, for example, or hitting the gym.

-For all your efforts and sacrifices, you’re scraping by while your friends have the new house, the shiny car… and the new BBQ.
+For all your efforts and sacrifices, you’re just scraping by while your friends have the new house, the shiny car, and the new BBQ.

 The “go-to-school” and “get-a-good-job” message has been hammered into us so deep it’s in our DNA.

-While you’re slogging away at the computer, in your garage, or wherever your hustle is… investing in new knowledge and skills, your friends are renovating their kitchen and going on vacation.
+While you’re slogging away at the computer, in your garage, or wherever your hustle is… investing in new knowledge and skills, your friends are renovating their kitchen and going on vacations.